ChadiEch/tasket-backend/README.md

 ### Using Postman
 Import the API endpoints and test with the provided sample credentials.

+## 🚀 Deployment

+This is a backend-only API that can be deployed to platforms like Railway without Docker.

 ## 🛠️ Development

 ### Project Structure